ricoderks/StitchPattern/README.md

         - 5.5 stitches per cm
         - 6.3 stitches per cm
         - 7.1 stitches per cm
+- [ ] Get all rgb color codes for all DMC threat colors.
 - [ ] Match rgb colors to DMC threat colors?
     - Use eucledian distance to find the best match.